tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>If any single bdq:sourceAuthority such as GBIF is used, a valid and complete dwc:scientificNameID based on an alternative source authority is unlikely to provide a valid match.
+			<td>If any single bdqval:sourceAuthority such as GBIF is used, a valid and complete dwc:scientificNameID based on an alternative source authority is unlikely to provide a valid match.
 A text or number string as a namespace indicator without a URI will be ambiguous.
 As an example, GBIF's backbone taxonomy dataset can be found at https://doi.org/10.15468/39omei.
 When referencing a GBIF taxon by GBIF's identifier for that taxon, use the the pseudo-namespace "gbif:" and the form "gbif:{integer}" as the value for dwc:scientificNameID.
 Note that GBIF currently uses "TaxonID" for this entity.
 The terms NID, NSS, and URN are all Uniform Resource Identifiers - see the Wikipedia (2024) reference.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>